gajrajgchouhan/nodeAutoPull/README.md

 # nodeAutoPull

 ## configure the app
+0. Make a .env file and store required variables according to .sampleenv
-1. Store email and password in ./helper/verify.js (use gmail)
+1. Store email and password in .env (use gmail)
 2. Allow less secure apps for the account https://www.google.com/settings/security/lesssecureapps
 3. Store name, webhook secret and absolute path to repository in ./conf/repositoryList.conf